Ebazhanov/linkedin-skill-assessments-quizzes/r/r-quiz.md

 - [ ] [1]FALSE FALSE TRUE
 - [ ] [1]NA NA NA

 #### Q60.
-Which option setting can cause difficulty if you want to add to a variable`s possible values after you have designed an object`s initial data structure?
+Which option setting can cause difficulty if you want to add to a variable's possible values after you have designed an object's initial data structure?

 - [ ] ()OPTIONS(colnames(x)<-NULL)
 - [ ] ()OPTIONS(max.print=5)